Using Workspaces in Gnome 3.x

 Another nice touch, is that Linux puts thumbnails of the open windows within the desktop display, so you can see immediately which workspaces contain open windows.
-In the preceeding example, you can tell there is a single (File Manager) window open in workspace one and none in the remaining (active) workspace.
+In the preceeding example, you can tell there are six windows open in workspace one and none in the remaining (active) workspace.

 Sometimes, you might open up a window or application in one workspace, but later decide it would be better off in another.
 Gnome 3 allows you to switch the window to another workpace, by right-clicking in the window banner - the window menu should then display:

 From here you select the following workspace options: